Skip to main content

 Spam and Rice

-WWII legacy - spam and corned beef became staples during American military presence, now integrated into local cuisine.
-Fried spam with rice is common breakfast and lunch.
+A holdover from the war years, when spam and corned beef arrived with the American military and stuck around.
+Fried spam with rice is a common breakfast and lunch.

 Tuna Sashimi